 Load Data on Cache Startup

-interface fetches the data from the data source and adds it into the cache on cache startup to preload the cache.
+After the successful initialization of the Cache Startup Loader, comes the LoadDatasetOnStartup method of the ICacheLoader interface.
+It fetches the data from the data source and adds it into the cache upon startup.
 It returns a user context that holds the information about the data loaded in the cache.

-Once the user has implemented Cache Startup Loader, they can configure it through NCache Web Manager.
+Once the user has implemented the Cache Startup Loader, they can configure it through the NCache Management Center.
 Below is how it can be done.